jailbirt/theeye-docs/tasks/run_tasks_via_api.md

 To execute Tasks you need to create a Job for this Task.
 For doing that perform a POST request to the Job API.

-There are two ways available.
+There are two methods available.

 1. Using a user access token.